petrbouchal/petrbouchal.github.io/content/_index.md

 I work at the intersection of data analysis, public policy and technology.
 I do data analysis and create tools for better, evidence-informed governance.

+Currently I am a freelancer, working primarily with public and non-profit organisations.
+I am available for contract work.

 Thematically, I am interested in public finance, urban governance and public strategy generally.
 Methodologically, I am broadly based as an analyst and policy evaluator with a preference for mixed methods research.
+I currently serve as a member of the board of the [Czech Evaluation Society](https://czecheval.cz).

 Technologically, I work mostly in R with a strong focus on data analysis workflows suited to the reality of evidence use in public service and civil society.
 I work with all sorts of data - public open data, geospatial, administrative, statistical.
 I am also very interested in the communication of empirical evidence, especially data visualisation.